 Will, there is not much difference between the material, construction and basic fit.
 They are all just clothing after all.
 A Simms fleece hat, will not keep you any warmer than a Marmot one.

 But, there are a few reasons why as fishermen will prefer to buy and wear the clothing from the fishing brands.
 The biggest reason is color, clothing targeted at trout fishermen is usually more natural, designed to blend into the background rather than to stand out.

 Secondarily, fishing brands often include additional small accessories.
 While not essential, it does make them slightly more useful.

 The final reason, is that we get to support the brands and fishing shops that provide the rest of the gear.
 If I was to spend $60 on a new fleece, I will rather it goes to my local fly shop than to a hiking store.
 But, if I can buy a comparable product elsewhere, for a considerable saving I will likely do that.
 I like to support the fishing industry, but I support my wallet first.

 Best hats and headwear for winter fly fishing?

-My favorite way to keep my head warm on a cold winters day is a wool beanie.
-They fit snug, covers the ears and provides and excellent warmth to weight ratio.
+My favorite way to keep my head warm on a cold winter’s day is a wool beanie.
+They fit snugly, cover the ears and provides and excellent warmth to weight ratio.
 Not to mention they stay warm when wet, naturally breath and is odor resistant.

 Wool typically costs slightly more than synthetic but I feel it is worthwhile.
 There are many options on the market, and there is not much that separates them so I am not going to recommend any particular model.

-Another option, are insulted caps.
-While not quite as warm, they do provide a peak which can help spotting fish.
+Another option is a insulted caps.
+While not quite as warm, they do provide a peak that can help spotting fish.
 Simms makes a few good ones.

 Best face covering for winter fishing?